wantedly/kong-on-kubernetes/README.md

 kong-on-kubernetes
 ---

-* Make kong Cluster in Kubernetes
+* Make kong Cluster on Kubernetes
 * Using AWS RDS

 ## Develop